brettviren/chainbowduino/README.md

 ## Firmware

+Before building the firmware, the Arduino libraries needs to be patched

+* libraries/Wire/Wire.h change to:

+    #define BUFFER_LENGTH 128

+* libraries/Wire/utility/twi.h change to:

+    #define TWI_FREQ 400000L
+    #define TWI_BUFFER_LENGTH 128

+The buffer length changes are required.
+Without them bulk transfers of a full matrix will not transfer over I2C.
+The TWI_FREQ change is optional but it gains about an extra frame per second for the random matrix test with one master and two slaves (18 FPS for m+2s.
+84 FPS for master alone).

 I build and flash the firmware via scons and the SConstruct file from [arscons](http://code.google.com/p/arscons/) (thanks to freenode #arduino member gordonjcp for the suggestion).
 It should build with the usual Arduino IDE but this is far more convenient, particularly